Port Checker

 Port checker help

 CLOSED means the target host actively refused the connection — the port sent back a TCP RST packet.
-FILTERED means no response came back within the timeout period.
-A firewall is likely dropping packets silently.
+FILTERED means no response came back within the timeout period, which usually means a firewall is silently dropping packets.
 CLOSED confirms the host is reachable; FILTERED does not.